KamieShort/from-scratch-guestbook/README.md

 x EntryList view created 2
-x Root path / uses a PrivateRoute 2 x /auth renders the Login view 1
-PrivateRoute component redirects to /auth if no user is in context 1 Guestbook entry uses the email stored in context for the name 2 Behavior testing for EntryList view 2
+x Root path / uses a PrivateRoute 2 x /auth renders the Login view 1 x PrivateRoute component redirects to /auth if no user is in context 1 Guestbook entry uses the email stored in context for the name 2 Behavior testing for EntryList view 2
 Deployed on Netlify with CI passing 1